-Use the following procedure to connect the boom extension, heavy duty boom extension, or lattice insert electrical connector to the main boom.
+Use the following procedure to connect the boom extension or lattice insert electrical connector to the main boom.

-- 1. Disconnect the boom extension connector from the stowage bracket (3, Figure 5-61) receptacle. - 2.
-Unwrap excess wire length from the stowage hooks (4) as necessary. - 3.
-Connect the boom extension, heavy duty boom extension, or lattice insert electrical connector (2) to the electrical connector on the main boom (1).
+- 1. Disconnect the boom extension connector from the stowage bracket (3, Figure 5-60) receptacle. - 2.
+Unwrap excess wire length from the stowage hooks (4) as necessary. - Connect the boom extension or lattice insert electrical connector (2) to the electrical connector on the main boom (1).